Common Errors In Writing

 Writing Fiction Tips

-Make Sure It Contributes to the Story: Another common mistake among writers, especially ones writing fiction is adding irrelevant details to the story.
+Make Sure It Contributes to the Story: Another common mistake among writers, especially when writing fiction is adding irrelevant details to the story.
 What we write should strengthen the integrity of the story or article, not detract.
 Authors may run into this, because they like the way it sounds, not because it is relevant to the story.
 Some of the early 1900 writers are guilty of this as they spend chapters describing scenery.
 Although it's beautiful, it can become dry after a while, and takes away from the easy flow of the story.

 Another example of this might be if two characters are having a very insightful conversation.
 Often times a writer might say,